Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Results: The Guaranteed amount of DI certified randomness based on the Hardy/Cabello-Liang-Li relations

-A significance of the above expression given by Eq.~(\ref{rmindi}) lies in determining DI upper bound on the probability of guessing the most probable pair of outcomes, which is given by $\frac{1}{2^{R_{guaranteed}^{\ DI}}}$.
-This is important from an adversarial perspective because for a given set of events, the best strategy for guessing any one of them would be to guess the most probable event \cite{smith, cachin}.\\
+A significance of the above expression given by Eq.~(\ref{rmindi}) lies in determining the upper bound on the probability of guessing the most probable pair of outcomes, which is given by $\frac{1}{2^{\mathcal{R}_{g}}}$, a quantity of key importance from the point of view of adversarial guessing \cite{renner, scabook, smith, cachin}.

-In a nutshell, the quantity $R_{guaranteed}^{\ DI}$ has the following precise operational meaning; For an arbitrarily prepared system and any combination of pairs of measurement settings, if the statistics of joint measurement outcomes violate Bell-CHSH inequality or satisfy 2-outcome Hardy/CL relations, it is guaranteed that at least $R_{guaranteed}^{\ DI}$ bits amount of Genuine Randomness is ensured.